bvermeulen/mt940---simple/README.md

 There is no error capturing in the program and more written as proof of concept and finger exercise learning python, after almost 30 years of not coding!

+Thanks to Mark Halder to give me a starting point!

 Usage

 convert STA file::